DHTMLX/gantt-docs/data/api/gantt_gettotalslack.md

 	returns the total slack of a task

 @params:
-* task		object		the object of a task
+* task		object		optional, the object of a task

 @returns:
 - total_slack		number 		the total slack of a task